Elderflower Aperol And Vodka Spritz

-This Elderflower Aperol and Vodka Spritz is a beautiful twist on the most popular Spritz cocktail.
-It enhances the classic Aperol Spritz with a sweet touch of elderflower and spiking the drink with a shot of Vodka.
+This Elderflower Aperol and Vodka Spritz is an elegant version of the original Spritz.
+It enhances the classic with a sweet and floral touch of elderflower and spikes the drink with a shot of vodka.

 Elderflower Aperol and Vodka Spritz

-Spritz cocktails are among the most popular afternoon drinks in Italy.
-When the sun sets, people gather in Cafés and enjoy a glass of these sparkling and refreshing drinks.
+Spritz cocktails are among the most popular alcoholic beverages in Italy.
+When the sun sets, people gather in cafés and enjoy a glass of these sparkling and refreshing drinks.

 The Aperol Spritz stands for this category of cocktails like no other.
 Still, the simple mix of Aperol, Prosecco, and chilled soda water leaves room for experimenting.